 According to the American Cancer Society, several studies of massage specifically designed for cancer patients suggest that it can significantly decrease common symptoms of cancer and its treatment, including pain, stress, depression, anxiety and fatigue.
 This is one reason why many health care professionals recognize massage as a useful, noninvasive addition to standard medical treatment.
 Therapeutic massage is most often given by trained massage therapists, but caregivers can also be trained in safe massage techniques.

-Lymph drainage therapy is a technique used following mesothelioma cancer surgery that helps relieve fluid buildup in lymph nodes.
+Lymph drainage therapy is a technique used after cancer surgery that helps relieve fluid buildup in lymph nodes.
 When enough lymph fluid collects in a particular spot, swelling can arise.
 This condition is often referred to as lymphedema, which typically develops in the arms and legs.
 There is no cure, but a lymphatic massage can help control progression and release fluid pressure.

 A lymphatic massage can be a valuable treatment option for anyone with lymphedema as a primary or secondary condition.
 Because pleural mesothelioma develops near lymph nodes and the cancer may actually spread to them, a patient’s flow of lymphatic fluid may be disrupted.
 If the lymph nodes are removed or partially damaged during surgery or radiation treatment, the flow of fluid will naturally be obstructed.